 Along with the exceptional building amenities, James Cooper Mansion’s location is just as impressive.
 Situated about 150 meters from Sherbourne subway station and equally close to the Don Valley Parkway, the building is not only convenient for business commuters but its close proximity to the vibrant Yorkville corridor makes it a virtual dream for long-term renters.

 With its trendy shops, luxury spas and innovative eateries, Yorkville’s cultural rhythm makes it one of Toronto’s best places to explore.
 It’s also an area that boasts an abundance of historic and modern architecture, including the Royal Ontario Museum and Royal Conservatory of Music.
 Beyond the history, arts and culture, outdoor and nature enthusiasts will be amazed to discover the intricate trail and path system that weaves throughout the Don Valley.
-While you may have stayed at one of DelSuites furnished rentals downtown before, perhaps it’s time to turn back the clock and experience a refined way of living, as it once was at James Cooper Mansion.
+While you may have stayed at one of DelSuites downtown toronto apartments before, perhaps it’s time to turn back the clock and experience a refined way of living, as it once was at James Cooper Mansion.